leejoonli/code-every-day/log.md

 ## Thoughts

 Read up about priority queues and how they could be implemented.
 Instead of just the base value, you could use something like an object which also holds a property of the priority.
 Then you would have to order the queue based on priority.
 There are different organizations of queues, ASC or DESC, which affects the heap inside memory.

+# Day 110 (5/27/2022)

+## Sets

+Did some review on the sets lecture.
+Did the classic two sum problem.

+## Thoughts

+Redid the JS sets implementation from the GA lecture/homework.
+Able to get through it, the last method confused me since the test was coming out failed.
+Had to do with the order of the set returned.
+Wrote a better two sum solution using a set.
+Don't know why I was trying to create a nested for loop and use a set at the same time the first time around.